t0theheart/matrices-multiplier/README.md

 ## [OTUS](https://otus.ru) homework

-### Goal:
+### Goals:
-Create program using multithreading to resolve problem.
+1. Create program using multithreading to resolve problem.
+2. Implement OOP pattern "Singleton".

 ### Description:
 **multiply_matrices** is a function which allow you to multiply two matrix.